Summer Houses For Sale

 We always strive to ensure we should be your 1st Choice.
 A family business established in 1979.

 108 | 128 | 88 | 106 | 126 | 86 | 1210 | 168 | 2010 |1410 | 148 | 1010 | 1212 | Wooden | Contemporary | Pressure Treated | Outdoor | Corner | Tongue & Groove

 Main Product Ranges

 It appears to be easy to buy a wooden summer house for your garden.
-Just take a look on the internet to see a building which takes your fancy and find the best price – easy peasy!
+Just take a look on the internet to see a building which takes your fancy in the design you are looking for and find the best price – easy peasy!
 Well – NO!

 This is because there is such a large range of summer buildings available with questionable quality.
 You need to be really careful to ensure you are not disappointed

 1st Choice Garden Summer Buildings – are All UK Made to Very High Standards and Quality.

 FREE Assembly Included

 By buying from a business which has been established a long time you can be sure that they have gained a great deal of expertise in the market.
 More importantly, they listen to their customers.
 You will find that most established businesses have bricks and mortar premises and they use.
 Their websites are designed as a tool to inform the public of their range of products.

 These type of businesses employ staff who you can talk to.
 Many internet-only retailers only communicate via email.